 That fits with the world's Christmas season.
 The church has a little different season going on.
 December is largely taken up with Advent.
 The idea is preparation there too, but not as in buying presents and food.
-It's about a preparation of repentance for celebrating the coming in the flesh of God as Jesus who will die to save us from our sins, for the coming of faith in him into our hearts, and for the coming of Jesus again in glory to judge the living and the dead on the Last Day.
+It's about a preparation of repentance for celebrating three three related things: 1) the coming in the flesh of God as Jesus who will die to save us from our sins, 2) the coming of faith in him into our hearts, 3) the coming of Jesus again in glory to judge the living and the dead on the Last Day.

 For which reason the colour of Advent is purple, the colour of royalty and also of repentance.
-Not his coming in history or our hearts or his return is prepared for by buying stuff.
+His coming in history, in our hearts and his return are not prepared for by buying stuff.

 Christmas Is Not Just One Day!